Planetary habitability: Classification terminology

 Mesoplanets would be ideal for complex life, whereas hypopsychroplanets and hyperthermoplanets might only support extremophilic life.

 The HEC uses the following terms to classify exoplanets in terms of mass, from least to greatest: asteroidan, mercurian, subterran, terran, superterran, neptunian, and jovian.

+Water worlds

+Hypothetical waterworlds with hundreds of times more water than Earth but no primoridal hydrogen could support life according to some models.

 Alternative star systems

 In determining the feasibility of extraterrestrial life, astronomers had long focused their attention on stars like the Sun.
 However, since planetary systems that resemble the Solar System are proving to be rare, they have begun to explore the possibility that life might form in systems very unlike the Sun's.

 It is believed that F, G, K and M-type stars could host habitable exoplanets.
 About half of the stars similar in temperature to the Sun could have a rocky planet able to support liquid water on its surface, according to research using data from NASA's Kepler Space Telescope.